Lenddo/react-native-sdk-sample-app/README.md

 # RNDataSDKWrapperDemo

-An example project to demonstrate RNDataSdkWrapper
+An sample app to demonstrate RNDataSdkWrapper